visweshs/redux-saga/README.md

-Most common 'asynchronous' APIs do infact block the main JS thread.

-The only real solution is web workers.
+Most common 'asynchronous' APIs do infact block the main JS thread - albeit for a small amount of time.
+This makes it hard to hit the golden 60 FPS consistently.
+The only real permanent solution is web workers.

 Redux-Sagas are a fun mental model, but lack support for actual webworkers.